bahrus/templ-mount/README.md

 In the future examples, we will assume there's an ever present \<templ-mount\> present in the relevant place.

-### If Shadow DOM is not needed / desired, use -imp-light:
+### If Shadow DOM is not needed / desired, use imp-t-light:

 ```html